codegenesis49/codegenesis49/README.md

- 👋 Hi, I’m Akpan
+ 👋 Hi, I’m Nsikak Boniface Akpan
- 👀 I’m a data analyst excited about python
- 🌱 I’m currently working with python
+ 👀 I’m an MBA student with Nexford University and currently work as a data analyst excited about python 🌱 I’m currently working with python
  💞️ I’m looking to collaborate on ML/Data Engineering Python Projects 📫 How to reach me ?
 Email me @ akpan.nsikak.boniface@gmail.com